 If you’re an artist in any capacity, you have probably considered attending art school.
-Although art school can be a beneficial learning experience and a place solely dedicated to teaching you your craft — there is the continuing debate of whether or not the hefty price of education is truly worth it.
+Although art school can be a beneficial learning experience and a place solely dedicated to teaching you your craft.
+There is the continual debate of whether or not the hefty price of education is truly worth it.
 Does an art university really teach you everything you need to know about your future career?
 Or would real-life experience and immersion be just as sufficient?
-To break it down, let’s discuss what you learn in art school versus what you learn from practical, real-life application.
+To break it down, let’s discuss what they teach you in art school vs what you will learn in real life.

 What You Learn in Art School

 Art school like any formal education will discuss and cover the history and theory of your intended career path.
 For example, if you choose to study photography.
 You will most likely spend a substantial amount of time in courses that involve analyzing, critiquing and understanding the development of the medium.

 You will have assignments that will offer insight into the work of photographers from different eras covering a range of styles and technical choices.
 Overall, you will learn everything there is to know about photography.
 From its conception to its current role and purpose within the art world.